Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Introduction

-It is important to note some limitations of the available data.
+It is important to note limitations of the available data.
 The low recovery rate for the Neza dataset is disappointing.
-Issues such as what happened to the $90\%$ unrecovered vehicles, how different are they from the recovered vehicles (how representative of the total thefts are the $10\%$ we have observed), and what the local law enforcement might do to improve the recovery rate are evidently important and would enable us to enrich the story; unfortunately this information is not available.
-However, the data, as provided, reflects the reality of this type of crime data that police is reporting, and this is what we usually have to cope with.
-This expected poor nature of the data is a motivation for ad-hoc statistical modeling.
-Furthermore, the nature of the vehicles stolen - mark, condition, etc., would enable comparison of the subset of those recovered to the subset of those not recovered and might also make a promising story.
-However, the only available covariates are the aggregated ones we consider in Section 2 below.
-We have no individual vehicle data.
-As for the Belo Horizonte data, in fact there were $6339$ thefts during the study window with $5257$ eventually found within the city limits.
-So, there is a much higher recovery rate for this data than for the Neza data.
+Issues such as what happened to the $90\%$ unrecovered vehicles, how different are they from the recovered vehicles (how representative of the total thefts are the $10\%$ we have observed), and what local law enforcement might do to improve the recovery rate are evidently important and would enable us to enrich the story; unfortunately this information is not available.
+The data, as provided, reflects the reality of the type of reporting for this type of crime in that region.
+Furthermore, the nature of the vehicles stolen - manufacturer, condition, etc., would enable comparison of the subset of those recovered to the subset of those not recovered and might also make a promising story.
+However, the only available covariates are the aggregated ones mentioned above and elaborated in Section 2.
+At the level of the individual vehicle, at most we have a theft location and perhaps a subsequent recovery location.

+Turning to the Belo Horizonte data, in fact there were 6,339 thefts reported during the study window with 5,250 eventually found within the city limits.
+So, there is a much higher recovery rate for this data than for the Neza data (which we are unable to explain).
 However, we only received the theft locations for the cars that were recovered.
 It may be argued that there is potential bias in this subsample of thefts.
 We cannot assess this but with nearly $85\%$ of the total thefts included, we can hope that the bias is small.
-Another issue is that of a false report, e.g., the owner forgot where the vehicle was parked or the vehicle was borrowed by a friend or relative without informing the owner.
+A further issue is that of a false report, e.g., the owner forgot where the vehicle was parked or the vehicle was borrowed by a friend or relative without informing the owner.
 Again, intriguing inference might emerge but this information is another ``individual'' feature that is not supplied.